LocationMind/GeoDataCompare/Python/Web/Dashboard/help.md

 ## Change theme

 You can change the theme of the application between dark and light by clicking on the Moon or Sun logo, depending on your current theme.
-By default, the view used for the application will be the default view of your device.
+By default, the view used for the application will be the default view of your device
+<div class = "pb-3"></div>